abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 These imports, as usual, belong on the top of the page.

-63. Cut the following `useEffect` from `App.js` and move it into `AllCharacters.js` above the return statement:
+63. Cut the following `useEffect` from `App.jsx` and move it into `AllCharacters.jsx` above the return statement:

 ```jsx
 useEffect(() => {